 Two types of friction plate are available.
 A “cheap” version has no spring in the middle.
 It was an aftermarket part.
 The original /2 clutch friction plate is a bit hard to measure because of the spring.
 The spring naturally spreads the friction parts apart a bit.
 I use calipers gently, and a new one is about .350” or more in thickness.
 It is often referred to as a 9 mm plate.

 Photo by Bernd Kupper, thanks.

 See the slightly curved metal in the middle of the sandwich?
 That is the spring.
 All of the motorcycles were originally supplied with this type of friction plate.
 It has a softer action than the cheaper one.
 I have used both and slightly prefer the one with the spring.

 It can only wear down to the rivets, and then it is eating up the diaphragm and backing plates.
-I would replace it at about .020″ from the rivets, as it is just too much trouble to get to it, and the risk to the plates is high, and they are costly.
+I would replace it at about .020″ from the rivets, as it is just too much trouble to get to it, and the risk to the plates is high and costly.
 The wear will be greatest at the outer edge.
-The friction material on the /2 plate can get saturated with oil, and I know of no way to extract it.
+The friction material on the /2 plate can get saturated with oil, and I know of no way to remove it.

 Measuring the BMW motorcycle diaphragm plates

 The wear on a diaphragm plate is much harder to measure.
 The sheet metal on the backside is not flat, so a micrometer won’t tell you much.
 We never worried about it and just guessed by comparing it visually to the backing plate.
 Deep grooves and extreme tapering are both bad.

 Two types exist, and this is how I measure them to see which is which.

 The /2 one on the left is .536″ deep, and the /5 one on the right is .417″ deep.

 This is a typical clutch spring used from late 55 up through the early ’80s.
 See the red spot of paint?
 See more below.